Lion-man: History

 Systematic excavations at Hohlenstein-Stadel cave began in 1937 under the direction of historian Robert Wetzel.

 The discovery of a fragmented mammoth ivory figurine was made on 25 August 1939 by geologist Otto Völzing.
-The start of World War II just one week later meant that the fieldwork was left incomplete and analysis of the finds was not undertaken.
+The start of World War 2 just one week later meant that the fieldwork was left incomplete and analysis of the finds was not undertaken.
 The excavation trenches were back-filled with the same soil in which the ivory had been found.
 For approximately thirty years, the fragments lay forgotten at the nearby Museum Ulm.
 It was not until archaeologist Joachim Hahn started an inventory and assembly of more than 200 fragments that a figurine with animal and human features began to emerge.

 Wetzel continued to spend summers digging at the site until 1961, and further finds of ivory were made on the cave floor in the 1970s.
-In 1982, paleontologist Elisabeth Schmid combined the new fragments with Hahn's reconstruction, correcting some errors and adding pieces of the nose and mouth that emphasized the figurine's feline characteristics.
+In 1982, paleontologist Elisabeth Schmid combined the new fragments with Hahn's reconstruction, correcting some errors and adding pieces of the nose and mouth which emphasized the figurine's feline characteristics.

 In 1987, a comprehensive restoration began in the workshops of the Landesmuseum Württemberg by Ute Wolf in cooperation with Schmid.
 During the work, which took more than six months, it was realized that the figurine was only about two-thirds complete.
 The back was severely damaged and the legs were missing some ivory lamellae.
 The ears, eye-holes, two-thirds of the mouth and nose, and the back of the head were preserved.
-To fill gaps in the head and body a reversible substance consisting of a mixture of beeswax, artificial wax, and chalk was used.
+To fill gaps in the head and body, a reversible substance consisting of a mixture of beeswax, artificial wax, and chalk was used.

-From 2008, further excavations were carried out in the cave.
+In 2008, further excavations were carried out in the cave.
 All layers were sifted systematically, which led to many minute fragments being discovered.
 The first new adjustments were simulated virtually so that fragments could be added without having to disassemble the original recreation.